enhanced-telerobotics/RMIS_force_sensor/README.md

 ### Arduino Folder
 	- Arduino to ROS or Arduino GUI using Serial (force_sensor_ROS_interface)

 The Arduino code requires installing the ROSserial library and the basic linear algebra library.
 It will send the force values in the local frame of the sensor to ROS as topics.
+When used in DEBUG mode it will print the amplified sensor output values to serial.

 ### ROS Folder
 	- script to resolve forces into robot frame (compute_pose.py)